ai-zahran/ai-zahran.github.io/_posts/2018-05-08-Spending-this-summer-in-GSoC-with-Red-Hen-Lab.md

 # **References**

-[1] A. Ali, S. Vogel, and S. Renals, “Speech recognition challenge in the wild: Arabic MGB-3,” 2017 IEEE Automatic Speech Recognition and Understanding Workshop (ASRU), 2017.
+[1] A. Ali, S. Vogel, and S. Renals, “Speech recognition challenge in the wild: Arabic MGB-3,” in *2017 IEEE Automatic Speech Recognition and Understanding Workshop (ASRU)*, 2017.

 [2] P. Smit, S. Gangireddy, S. Enarvi, S. Virpioja, and
-M. Kurimo, “Aalto system for the 2017 Arabic multigenre brodcast challenge,” in ASRU, 2017.
+M. Kurimo, “Aalto system for the 2017 Arabic multigenre brodcast challenge,” in *ASRU*, 2017.

-[3] S. Shon, A. Ali, and J. Glass, “MIT-QCRI Arabic dialect identification system for the 2017 multi-genre broadcast challenge,” in ASRU, 2017.
+[3] S. Shon, A. Ali, and J. Glass, “MIT-QCRI Arabic dialect identification system for the 2017 multi-genre broadcast challenge,” in *ASRU*, 2017.